Gabriel06424/Assignment-Week-4/README.md

 *Figure 6: Confusion matrix comparing GMM predictions (columns) vs. ESA ground truth labels (rows), where 0 represents sea ice and 1 represents leads.*

+- **Practical Implications**: The confusion matrix highlights a fundamental challenge in unsupervised classification of imbalanced geophysical datasets.
+While the GMM successfully captures the dominant sea ice signature, it struggles to resolve the rarer lead class.
+This suggests that for operational applications where lead detection is critical, additional strategies may be necessary: feature engineering to enhance lead-specific signatures, applying class weights during clustering, or considering semi-supervised approaches that leverage limited ground truth data.

+- **Comparison with Alternative Methods**: The low recall for leads indicates that standard GMM without addressing class imbalance may not be optimal for this specific application.
+Future work could explore balanced sampling techniques, anomaly detection approaches, or two-stage classification strategies to improve lead detection rates while maintaining sea ice accuracy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---